Build your executive career brand and online presence by using LinkedIn as a springboard

-In the 21st century job search, your online reputation is a critical success factor because board nominating committees, hiring decision-makers, recruiters and human resources consultants will immediately conduct a Google search to see how active you are, and what they find or don’t find may impact your candidacy—especially if you are considering a move away from your current industry where you are less known.
+In the 21st century marketplace, your online reputation is critical because board nominating committees, hiring decision-makers, and potential clients will immediately conduct a Google search to see how active you are.
+What these decision makers find or don’t find may impact your candidacy—especially if you are considering a move away from your current industry where you are less known.

 Top of mind is first to find

-Creating an online space does not mean that you need to be constantly online, posting content or actively tracking down and interacting with your networks.
-A simple pull marketing campaign can be highly effective in quietly promoting your value proposition without grandstanding or bragging.
+Creating an online space does not mean that you need to be continually online, posting content or actively tracking down and interacting with your networks.
+A simple plan can be valuable as it quietly promotes you without grandstanding or bragging.

-If you are uncertain about your digital presence on the internet, you can complete your own online audit which takes about 10-15 minutes and can be truly an enlightening effort.
-Although there has been a great deal written on online identity theft and mistaken identity, it is important to protect your online reputation.
+If you are uncertain about your digital presence on the internet, you can complete an online audit which takes about 10-15 minutes and can be helpful to gauge your findability.